MichaelCrawley1/metallicaTourProject/README.md

 The motivation for this project was quite simple.
 I am a recent software development graduate and I don't have a CRUD (Create, Read, Update, Delete) type app in my portfolio to show.
 Through this development life cycle I now do.
 It is all core, no frameworks used.
 HTML5, CSS, Javascript with AJAX techniques and PHP and MySql.

 Certain technologies and techniques were utilised to easy the development process.
-Namely; SASS for the the CSS organisation.
-Block Object Modifier techniques (BEM) to make CSS easy to follow and subsequently fix if need be.
-Grid and Flexbox CSS techniques were heavily used in this project to keep the project responsive and for the UI to look intuitive.
+Namely; SASS for the the CSS organisation, Block Object Modifier techniques (BEM) to make CSS easy to follow and subsequently fix if need be and  Grid and Flexbox CSS techniques were heavily used in this project to keep the project responsive and for the UI to look intuitive.